 Ceilings

-Repair category 2
+Repair category 1

 Notes Textured coatings were noted to ceiling areas.
 On rare occasions, these materials can have an asbestos content.
 We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed and the material handled by a competent contractor only.
-Areas of uneven plaster work within.